cjrh/coroexecutor/README.rst

 - If any jobs raise an exception, all other unfinished jobs are cancelled (they will have ``CancelledError`` raised inside them), and ``CoroutineExecutor`` re-raises that same exception.
-- Timeouts are interesting given how an executor is a context manager and has an idea of the "scope" over which a timeout can be applied.
-I've added an optional ``timeout`` parameter to the executor.

 Throttling, a.k.a `max_workers`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^